Lee Hye-ri

 Lee Hye-ri (born June 9, 1994), better known mononymously as Hyeri, is a South Korean actress, singer, and television personality.
-She rose to fame as the youngest member of girl group Girl's Day, and was named as the "Nation's Little Sister" by the South Korean media outlets after appearing as a fixed cast member on Real Men (2014).
+She rose to fame as the youngest member of girl group Girl's Day, and was named the "Nation's Little Sister" by the South Korean media outlets after appearing as a fixed cast member on Real Men (2014).

 Hyeri later became known as the female lead in Reply 1988 (2015), which was the highest-rated drama in Korean cable television history at the time.
 After back-to-back success in variety and the small screen, Hyeri ranked third in Forbes Korea Power Celebrity list in 2016 and became one of the highest-paid commercial models in South Korea.

 Hyeri was a regular cast member on Amazing Saturday from 2018 until 2020 when she left the show to focus on her acting career.
 She has since starred in the IQIYI series My Roommate Is a Gumiho (2021) and U+ Mobile TV's Friendly Rivalry (2025).'

 Early life and education

 Hyeri was born in Gwangju, Gyeonggi, South Korea.
 She has a sister, Hye-rim, who is two years younger.
 Hyeri grew up in poverty, staying with her grandmother in the countryside while her mother was working in a factory.

 When she was in middle school, Hyeri was scouted by Dream T Entertainment at a talent show and consequently joined Girl's Day with little prior training.
-She later attended Seoul School of Performing Arts, and then majored in Film at Konkuk University.
+She later attended Seoul School of Performing Arts, and then majored in film at Konkuk University.